Context Optimization Setup

 - **Fix**: Standardize error format per API conventions

-When an agent receives a task, it loads relevant Memory Bank files:
+When an agent receives a task, it loads relevant context files:

 Task: "Add email notifications for order status changes"